Theory Of Operation

 There are multiple methods.
 One is to calculate the Full Width at Half Maximum (FHWM) of a star profile within an image, and then adjust the focus until an optimal (narrower) FWHM is reached.
 The problem with FWHM is that it assumes the initial focus position to be close to the critical focus.
 Additionally, FWHM does not perform very well under low intensity fluxes.
 An Alternative method is Half-Flux-Radius (HFR), which is a measure of the width in pixels counting from the center of the stars until the accumulated intensity is half of the total flux of the star.
 HFR proved to be much more stable in conditions where you might have unfavorable sky conditions, when the brightness profile of the stars is low, and when the starting position of the focus is far from the optimal focus.

-Because the HFR varies linearly with focus distance, it is possible to calculate the optimal focus point.
-In practice, Ekos operates iteratively by moving in discreet steps, decided initially by the user-configurable step size and later by the slope of the V-curve, to get closer to the optimal focus position where it then changes gears and performs smaller, finer moves to reach the optimal focus.
-In the default Iterative algorithm, the focus process stops when the measured HFR is within the configurable tolerance of the minimum recorded HFR in the process.
-In other words, whenever the process starts searching for a solution within a narrow limited range, it checks if the current HFR is within % difference compared to the minimum HFR recorded, and if this condition is met then the autofocus process is considered successful.
+- Iterative: In the Iterative algorithm, Ekos operates iteratively by moving in discrete steps, decided initially by the user-configurable step size and later by the slope of the V-Curve, to get closer to the optimal focus position where it then changes gears and performs smaller, finer moves to reach the optimal focus.
+The focus process stops when the measured HFR is within the configurable tolerance of the minimum recorded HFR in the process.
+In other words, whenever the process starts searching for a solution within a narrowly limited range, it checks if the current HFR is within % difference compared to the minimum HFR recorded, and if this condition is met then the Autofocus process is considered successful.
 The default value is set to 1% and is sufficient for most situations.
 The Step options specify the number of initial ticks the focuser has to move.
-If the image is severely out of focus, we set the step size high (i.e. > 250).
-On the other hand, if the focus is close to optimal focus, we set the step size to a more reasonable range (< 50).
+If the image is severely out of focus, we set the step size high (i.e. greater than 250).
+On the other hand, if the focus is close to optimal focus, we set the step size to a more reasonable range (less than 50).
 It takes trial and error to find the best starting tick, but Ekos only uses that for the first focus motion, as all subsequent motions depend on the V-Curve slope calculations.
+Key features include:

 Any INDI-compatible focuser is supported.
 It is recommended to use absolute focusers since their absolute position is known on power up.
 In INDI, the focuser zero position is when the drawtube is fully retracted.
 When focusing outwards, the focuser position increases, while it decreases when focusing inwards.
 The following focuser types are supported: